HabitatRoyal/thepoint-qb-connector/eula.md

 ## 7. Limitation of Liability

-Habitat Royal Costa Rica SRL shall not be liable for decisions made solely based on dashboards, analytical reports, or transformed data generated through the application without appropriate financial review and validation.
+3-102-948878 SRL shall not be liable for decisions made solely based on dashboards, analytical reports, or transformed data generated through the application without appropriate financial review and validation.

 ## 8. Termination of Access